Security Core

 Contracts between client and server

-Signaling is not invisible plumbing; it is a defined contract with privacy and security consequences.
+Signaling is a defined contract.
+It creates concrete privacy and security boundaries.

 Cryptography